Power System Model

 "Bus 3" => 3

-If the objective is to obtain labels in the same order as the bus definitions sequence, users can utilize the following:
+If the objective is to obtain only labels, users can utilize the following:

 julia> label = collect(keys(system.bus.label))3-element Vector{String}: